built-on-openfin/workspace-starter/how-to/setup-automation-tests/packages/automation-cli/README.md

 Options:
+  -V, --version                     output the version number --logLevel <level>                The log level for the webdriver (choices: "debug", "silent",
+                                    default: "silent")
-  -V, --version                     output the version number --logLevel <level>                The log level for the webdriver (choices: "debug", "silent", default: "silent") --devToolsPort <number>           The port to run the dev tools on (default: 9090) --chromeDriverPort <number>       The port to run the chromedriver on (default: 4444) --storageFolder <path>            The path to store any downloaded or offline data (default: "./storage/") --offline                         In offline mode no resources are retrieved, they are expected to be in the storageFolder --testTimeout <number>            The timeout in seconds for running tests (default: 120) --defaultRuntimeVersion <string>  The OpenFin runtime version to use if not specified in manifest (default: "stable") --framework <jasmine>             The test framework to run the tests with (choices: "mocha", "jasmine", default: "mocha") -h, --help                        display help for command
+  --devToolsPort <number>           The port to run the dev tools on (default: 9090) --chromeDriverPort <number>       The port to run the chromedriver on (default: 4444) --storageFolder <path>            The path to store any downloaded or offline data (default:
+                                    "./storage/")
+  --offline                         In offline mode no resources are retrieved, they are expected
+                                    to be in the storageFolder --testTimeout <number>            The timeout in seconds for running tests (default: 120)
+  --defaultRuntimeVersion <string>  The OpenFin runtime version to use if not specified in
+                                    manifest (default: "stable")
+  --framework <mocha>               The test framework to run the tests with (choices: "mocha",
+                                    "jasmine", "jest", default: "mocha") -h, --help                        display help for command```
 ```

 ## Execution example